codecov/migrate/README.md

 ## Caveats

-1. The run script assumes that certain ports will be available on localhost: 5001.
+The run script assumes that certain ports will be available on localhost: 5001.
 5009, 5010, and 5011.

-## Additional Notes
+## Additional notes

 ### Containers